Sjors/nado-book/attacks/guix.md

 If we wanted to increase the number of people who could read and understand Bitcoin source code, it would need to be cleaner and more readable.
 The original code Satoshi wrote was very, very hard to reason about.^[To understand what it means to reason about something, imagine you're looking at the code and you see, there's a function called make a private key.
 Your line of thinking might go as follows: "OK What does that function do?
 Oh, it calls in this other function.
 Where's that other function?
 Oh, it's 20,000 lines up in the same file.
 Let me scroll 20,000 lines up and have a look at that code.
 I see, it's referring to a variable.
 Oh, but this variable is also accessed in 15 different places in the codebase..."]

-To make matters worse, just reviewing the Bitcoin Core code is not enough, because just like most computer programs, it uses libraries (chapter @sec:libsecp), and each library might in turn use some other library, and so forth and so on.
-You need to inspect all of those too.
-But we'll get to that later.

-Oh and what about all the other software that's running on your computer and potentially has access to your Bitcoin?
-Who is scrutinizing that?
-Anyway, take a deep breath and read on.

 ### Checking the Validity

 Let's say you trust the development and release process, so you download the binaries from Bitcoincore.org.
 The first problem is that you don't know if Bitcoincore.org is run by the Bitcoin developers.
 Even if you were confident of that, it could be that the site is hacked, or the site isn't hacked, but the DNS is hacked.
 There are lots of reasons why what you download isn't actually the thing you think you're downloading: it could be malware.